zaky-fetoh/zaky-fetoh/README.md

 I can build large Scale CI/CD pipeline Using Jenkins and ArgoCD.

-I can Adminstrate and monitor Kubernetes clusters for large scale microservices applications.
+I can administrate and monitor Kubernetes clusters for large scale microservices applications.

 I can build complex RESTfull, gRPC, and GraphQL APIs Using NodeJS.